Satyanshu-Gupta/NodeJs_Practice/README.md

-﻿# NodeJs Practice
+﻿# Node.js Practice

+## Steps to Set Up

+### Step 1: Set Up MySQL Database
+Create a MySQL database named `testDb` on **PORT 3307**.
+You can do this manually or use Docker for easier setup.

+### Step 2: Run the Application
+To start the application, use the following command:

-Run command `docker-compose up --build`
+`docker-compose up --build`

 # Implemented features
   1. **Node with Express**